Kbaio/disenoCaso2/DocumentacionCaso2.md

 Use:

-    Native drivers for critical queries and procedures
+    Native drivers (like pg) for critical queries and procedures

     monitored for performance.